eunid/netID-docs/docs/devportal/get_started.md

 ## Troubleshooting Login

-In case you have issues with you login, click **Problems loggin in?**
+In case you have issues with you login, click **Problems logging in?**

 The Developer Portal offers you to: